SJSU272Lab/Botman/README.md

 ##FUTURE ENHANCEMENTS
 - Currently we support NodeJS bots
-- We are going to provide support for other languages like python soon
+- We are going to provide support for other languages like Python soon